SECRET-GUEST/pyTemplate/README.md

 ```

 Save this script as a `.bat` file and execute it to clone the repository.
 Once the repository is cloned successfully, a confirmation message will be displayed.

+## ❓ Support & Questions

+For any queries or support needs, please feel free to open an issue or start a discussion.

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).